sibranda/Powershell/README.md

 Powershell Scripts

-This repository is used for all my public scripts.
+This repository is used for all my public PowerShell scripts.
 Let me know if you have any issues using them.

 Please help me to improve sending me feedback.